Cyntheon/tsconfig/README.md

-# eslint-config-typescript
+# tsconfig
-An ESLint config for TypeScript
+A preset for tsconfig.json